Blizzdex/ampel/README.md

 PS: There really is no no more functionaltiy to it

 # A Tour of the project
-This section aims at guiding you through the project showing you the most important parts, in order to help you to get an overview.
+This section aims at guiding you through the project showing you the most important parts in order to help you to get an overview.
 ## Outline
-This section aims at leading you through what happens in the ampel when you want to display the ampel color.
-It starts by looking at the Go code that gets executed and then zooms out to infrastructure running around it.
+This section aims at leading you through what happens in Ampel when you want to display the ampel color.
+It starts by looking at the Go code that gets executed and then zooms out to the infrastructure running around it.

-## Step 1
+## Step 1 (Start listening)
 If you open up main.go you'll find this code in its main function (where execution starts):
 ```go
 //handle http requests